UCF Knights football: 2009–2010

-The Knights would go on to win the 2010 Conference USA championship game, defeating SMU 17–7.
+The Knights would go on to win the 2010 C-USA championship game, defeating SMU 17–7.
 Following the win, UCF entered the BCS standings for the first time in program history, ranking No. 25.
-The Knights ended the 2010 season with a 10–6 victory over Georgia in the AutoZone Liberty Bowl, marking the team's first-ever bowl victory.
-UCF would end the season ranked 20th in the final coaches poll and 21st in the final AP rankings.
+The Knights ended the 2010 season with a 10–6 victory over Georgia in the Liberty Bowl, the team's first-ever bowl victory.
+UCF ended the season ranked 20th in the final Coaches Poll and 21st in the final AP Poll.

-2011
+2011–2012

-2011 proved to be a disappointing season as UCF finished with a 5–7 record and were not bowl eligible for the first time since 2008.
-The season included out-of-conference losses to FIU and BYU, as well as conference losses to then-winless UAB, a 1-point loss to No. 23 Southern Miss and the continuation of the Knights woes at quarterback, as Jeff Godfrey and Blake Bortles battled for playing time.
-Following the 2011 season, Jeff Godfrey planned on transferring, though he later decided to return to the Knights as a wide receiver.
+The 2011 season proved disappointing as UCF finished with a 5–7 record and they were not bowl eligible for the first time since 2008.
+Both Jeff Godfrey and Blake Bortles battled for playing time at the quarterback position.
+Godfrey planned on transferring after the season, but instead decided to transition to the wide receiver position.
+In 2012, the Knights finished 10–4 and won their fourth C-USA East Division crown.
+They lost the championship game 33–27 in overtime to Tulsa.
+UCF would play in the Beef 'O' Brady's Bowl and won 38–17 over Ball State behind four touchdown passes by game MVP Blake Bortles.

-Invitation to Big East

-It was announced on December 7, 2011, that UCF would join the Big East Conference, but was rebranded the American Athletic Conference soon thereafter, in all sports beginning in 2013.

-Following an investigation into recruiting violations in the men's basketball and football programs in 2011, on July 31, 2012, the NCAA announced sanctions – in addition to penalties UCF had previously self-imposed.
-The NCAA imposed a one-year postseason football ban.
-The penalty was in addition to a $50,000 fine, adding two years to UCF's previously proposed three years' probation, reduction of football scholarships, and tighter limits of football recruiting visiting days.

-2012

-In 2012, the Knights finished 10–4 and won their fourth C-USA East Division championship, though they would fall 33–27 in overtime to Tulsa in the league title game.
-UCF would play in the 2012 Beef 'O' Brady's Bowl and win 38–17 over Ball State as quarterback Blake Bortles would be named the game's MVP after throwing four touchdown passes.